onflow/flow/flips/20220203-capability-controllers.md

 - Removing (or abstracting away) the concept of links.
 - Making it easier to create new capabilities (with individual links).
-- Making capabilities resources, so that it is more difficult to give unintended access to third parties.
 - Offering a way to iterate through capabilities on a storage path.
 - Removing the need to have a `/private/`domain.
 - Changing the `/public/` domain to be able to store capabilities (and only capabilities).
 - Introducing Capability Controllers (CapCons) that handle management of capabilities.

-### Capabilities as Resources

-Changing capabilities into resources attempts to address two problems.

-The first problem is that, as resources, capabilities would not be able to be copied.
-While a reference to a capability can still be created and passed on, this is a more explicit process than just simply creating a duplicate of a capability.

-The second problem is a revocation problem.
-With capabilities as values the following scenario can happen:

-Alice created capabilities B and C and gave them to Bob and Charlie respectively.
-Bob then also copied his capability (marked as B’) and gave it to Dan.
-The picture now looks like this.

-- Bob has capability B
-- Charlie has capability C
-- Dan has capability B’

-Revoking C yields the expected result that Charlie can no longer use his capability.
-However, revoking B also revokes all copies of B, so both Bob’s and Dan’s capabilities are revoked.
-This is not very intuitive at first glance, as there is little differnce between the capabilities
-B and C, but Dan’s ability to use his capability depends on which copy he has.

-With capabilities as resources this scenario would not have occurred as there is no way to copy B to create B’.
-If Dan also needs this capability, Alice must create a capability D to give to him.
-However this also means that there is no way for Bob to directly grant this capability to someone else (without losing his own).

-Dan could also have a reference to the capability B (&B), but in this case Dan knows that his capability is just a reference, and that if B is revoked it makes sense that his reference to B also stops working.

 ### Accounts public domain as a capability storage